Security requirements for using Partner Center or Partner Center APIs

 Delegated Admin Privileges (DAP)

 Delegated admin privileges (DAP) provide the capability to manage a customer's service or subscription on their behalf.
 The customer must grant the partner administrative permissions for that service.
-Since the privileges provided to the partner to manage the customer are highly elevated, Microsoft recommends all partners to remove inactive DAPs.
-All partners managing the customer tenant using Delegated Admin Privileges should remove the inactive DAP from the Partner Center portal to prevent any impact on the customer tenant and their assets.
+Since the privileges provided to the partner to manage the customer are highly elevated, Microsoft recommends that all partners remove inactive DAPs.
+All partners managing the customer tenant using Delegated Admin Privileges should remove inactive DAP from the Partner Center to prevent any impact on the customer tenant and their assets.

 For more information, see the Monitoring administrative relationships and self-service DAP removal guide, the Delegated administration privileges FAQ, and the NOBELIUM targeting delegated administrative privileges guide.